 What treatments are available for ocular histoplasmosis?

 Patients with inactive histoplasmosis scarring and those who have been successfully treated are asked to look at the Amsler Grid daily for any central visual changes.
 If a change in the central vision or Amsler grid develops, the patient should seek prompt medical attention.
-A careful examination, OCT scan and fluorescein angiogram may be needed to look for choroidal neovascularization that can possibly be treated.
+A careful examination, OCT scan, and fluorescein angiogram may be needed to look for macular neovascularization that can possibly be treated.

 Steroids are potent medicines that can reduce inflammation.
 Some doctors will occasionally recommend steroid pills or shots for the rare patient experiencing visual symptoms from acute histoplasmosis inflammation.